nowsecure/mobile-incident-response/mobile-incident-response-case-studies.md

 ## Mobile malware discovered on app stores
 In the fall of 2013, Jim Routh (Chief Information Security Officer at insurance giant Aetna) asked his staff to provide a list of all Aetna's mobile apps.

-This is often a surprising diffucult question for a large organization to answer.
+This is often a surprising difficult question for a large organization to answer.
 Mobile apps tend to proliferate.
 An ambitious department within the company could hire a 3rd party developer and release a mobile app.
-Subsiduaries, affiliates and even unauthorized entities may publish an app that involved your company.
+Subsidiaries, affiliates and even unauthorized entities may publish an app that involved your company.

-Ultimately, Jim worked with a third party to help indentify his mobile applications.
+Ultimately, Jim worked with a third party to help identify his mobile applications.
 The resulting list was about 20 apps and Jim reviewed the list.

-He identified an app that he was not familar with.
+He identified an app that he was not familiar with.
 The name of app, Aetna++, stood out to Jim.
 His initial thought was that the app was developed for a marketing campaign.

 Jim decided to see who developed the application.
 He found that the developer was Nayem and based on his LinkedIn profile, we was a ColdFusion developer based in Hydrabad, India.
 He looked Nayem up in the employee directory but was unable to find him.
 Jim's next thought was that Nayem might be a contractor and he attempted to locate with the help of large contracting firms Aetna used.
 But he was still unable to locate Nayem.